kaspermarstal/plprql/README.md

  Player2 |      1.6
 (2 rows)
 ```
-This is similar to how PL/Python, PL/Javascript, and PL/Rust are implemented.

 ### PRQL Compiler
 You can use `prql_to_sql()` to see the SQL statements that PostgreSQL executes under the hood.
 This function invokes the PRQL compiler and shows you the resulting SQL code.
 Using the example above: